|Year:||8th at MIT|

-Scot Spak is in his seventh year as an athletic trainer at MIT where he is responsible for the prevention, evaluation, rehabilitation, and treatment of all athletic related injuries and illnesses.
-He coordinates and oversees the medical care for the Engineers' football, sailing, softball, men's tennis, and track and field teams.
+Scot Spak is in his eighth year as an athletic trainer at MIT where he is responsible for the prevention, evaluation, rehabilitation, and treatment of all athletic related injuries and illnesses.
+He coordinates and oversees the medical care for the Engineers' fencing, football, sailing, softball, men's tennis, and outdoor track and field teams.

 Most recently, Spak was selected as the treasurer of the Athletic Trainers of Massachusetts professional organization.
 He is an approved preceptor for Boston University and continues to supervise and mentor BU athletic training students who study in MIT's Athletic Training Room.
 Spak served as an adjunct clinical professor for Boston University's Sargent College of Health and Rehabilitation Sciences and is currently a Physical Therapy Mentorship Advisor through BU.